YoussefAtef91/IMDB-MoviesProject-/README.md

-The movie industry is playing a significant rule in the econmy in the last decade, So in this project I aimed to analyze movies of the last 100 years and make a movie recommender system with the same dataset.
+## The movie industry is playing a significant rule in the econmy in the last decade, So in this project I aimed to analyze movies of the last 100 years and make a movie recommender system with the same dataset.

-This project has went throgh 5 phases:-
+## This project has went throgh 5 phases:-

-1)Data collection
+#### 1)Data collection

-2)Data cleaning
+#### 2)Data cleaning

-3)Exploratory data analysis (EDA)
+#### 3)Exploratory data analysis (EDA)

-4)Data visualization (using power bi)
+#### 4)Data visualization (using power bi)

-5)building a machine learning model
+#### 5)building a machine learning model

-now I'll talk about each phase in details...
+##now I'll talk about each phase in details...

 ### 1) Data collection:

--For this project I used "IMDb movies extensive dataset" by Stefano Leone from kaggle (link: https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset).
+* For this project I used "IMDb movies extensive dataset" by Stefano Leone from kaggle (link: https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset).
--The dataset had 4 csv files but I decided that the "IMDB novies.csv" file will be enough for this project.
+* The dataset had 4 csv files but I decided that the "IMDB novies.csv" file will be enough for this project.

 ### 2) Data cleaning: